processone/docs.ejabberd.im/content/admin/guide/configuration.md

 :   The timeout in milliseconds for outgoing S2S connection attempts.

+`s2s_access: Access`

+:   The policy for incoming and outgoing s2s connections to other XMPP
+	servers.
+The default value is `all`.

 `s2s_dns_timeout: Timeout`

 :   The timeout in seconds for DNS resolving.
 The default value is `10`.